AWSW-de/AWSW-ESP32-flash-script/README.md

 This script can flash your ESP32 board fully automatically without the need of installing Arduino IDE or any library.

-You will find a script for MS Windows 10/11 and thanks a lot to @johnneerdael for adding this script to macOS. =)
+You will find a script for MS Windows 10/11 and thanks a lot to @johnneerdael for adding a variant of this script for the usage in macOS. =)

 Everything will be downloaded and executed for you...
 You just need to wait some minutes until the process is finished.